Saint Patrick’s Parish – Our Story

 In 2012 the parish organ was replaced with an updated Allen electric organ.

 In 2013, St. Patrick’s undertook improvements to our parish.
 The church was painted, decorative medallions of the four evangelist enhance the church sanctuary.

 The parish experienced a change of leadership in June of 2015.
 Decon John Bledsoe retired after 24 years of devoted service and Fr.
 Tom Shea went into retirement after spending 12 years at St. Patrick’s.
 The parish welcomed Fr.
-James Nolte in July 2015.
+James Nolte in July 2015, and was named Pastor in July 2016.
 Fr.
 James was ordained in 2012.
 He brings a rich background in law and education.